Rule 3333-1-09.1 | The "Ohio College Opportunity Grant" program.

 As used to determine the eligibility of students for OCOG, "expected family contribution" is defined as the measure of a family's financial strength, and is used to determine eligibility for federal student aid during one academic year.
 An EFC is received based on the processing results of the student's free application for federal student aid (FAFSA).
-This value is calculated by using the income and asset figures reported, number in household, number in household going to college, and state of legal residence in a formula written by congress.
+This value is calculated in the same manner as the federal methodology calculcation by using FAFSA fields that may include the income and/or asset figures reported, number in household, and state of legal residence in a formula written by congress.

 (7) As used in this rule, "accredited" means approved by the chancellor.